**Brexit update 11 April**

-On the 29th of March 2019 the UK will leave the European Union.
-Recent parliamentary developments indicate that this date may be extended to the 12th of April, but we are unable to confirm this until legislation has been passed.
-The circumstances of the UK’s departure are not yet clear but the British Equestrian Federation (BEF) has been working closely with government, vets and leaders in the equine industry to make sure our members are informed about what they need to do in the event of a No Deal Brexit.
+The UK is preparing to leave the European Union on 12 April (unless developments indicate otherwise).
+The circumstances of the UK’s departure are not yet clear but the BEF has been working closely with government, vets and leaders in the equine industry to make sure our members are informed about what they need to do in the event of a No Deal Brexit.

 MOVEMENT OF HORSES